Three50seven/benoli-homelab/servers/benolinas/benolinas.md

 ```
 apt install nfs-kernel-Server
 ```
-- export the zfs filesystem by adding the following line to /etc/exports /naspool/share 192.168.1.0/24(rw,sync,no_subtree_check)
+- export the zfs filesystem by adding the following line to /etc/exports
+- no_root_squash allows Docker client to add additional users as needed to the share and take ownership of specific directories that should only be used by a specific service
+/naspool/share 192.168.1.0/24(rw,sync,no_subtree_check,no_root_squash)

 - Apply the Export:
 ```
 exportfs -a
 systemctl restart nfs-kernel-server

+# Verify the mount options:
+mount | grep naspool
 ```

 ==========================